aredda/BPMN-Tool/reports/ui.md

 # User Interfaces
-plus all of their mechanisms.
+All of the views plus all of their mechanisms.

 ### Splash Screen
 The purpose behind this view is to make the user wait until the resources are fully ready,